reissenzahn/blog/content/articles/bittorrent/protocol/draft.md

 # Draft

-# Metainfo File

-## Structure

-For the case of the single-file mode, the `info` dictionary contains the following keys:

-- `length`: length of the file in bytes.
-- `md5sum`: (optional) a 32-character hexadecimal string corresponding to the MD5 sum of the file.
-This is not used by BitTorrent but it is included by some programs for greater compatibility.

-For the case of the multi-file mode, the info dictionary contains the following keys:

-- `name`: the name of the directory in which to store all the files.
-- `files`: a list of dictionaries, one for each file.

-Each dictionary in the `files` list contains the following keys:

-- `length`: length of the file in bytes (integer)
-- `md5sum`: (optional) a 32-character hexadecimal string corresponding to the MD5 sum of the file.
-This is not used by BitTorrent at all, but it is included by some programs for greater compatibility.
-- `path`: a list containing one or more string elements that together represent the path and filename.
-Each element in the list corresponds to either a directory name or (in the case of the final element) the filename.
-For example, a the file "dir1/dir2/file.ext" would consist of three string elements: "dir1", "dir2", and "file.ext".
-This is encoded as a bencoded list of strings such as l4:dir14:dir28:file.exte

 # Tracker HTTP Protocol

 ## Request Parameters

-- `peer_id`: urlencoded 20-byte string used as a unique ID for the client.
-- `port`: The port number that the client is listening on.
-Ports reserved for BitTorrent are typically 6881-6889.
-- `uploaded`: The total number of bytes uploaded uploaded since the client sent the 'started' event to the tracker in base ten ASCII.
-- `downloaded`: The total number of bytes downloaded (since the client sent the 'started' event to the tracker) in base ten ASCII.
 - `left`: The number of bytes this client still has to download in base ten ASCII.
 - `compact`: Setting this to 1 indicates that the client accepts a compact response.
 The peers list is replaced by a peers string with 6 bytes per peer.
 The first four bytes are the host and the last two bytes are the port.
 - `no_peer_id`: Indicates that the tracker can omit peer id field in peers dictionary.
 This option is ignored if compact is enabled.